 Carnivores in Cartoons

 Yesterday, I thought carnivores were the mean, bad guys of the wild.
-Today I realized that cartoons conditioned us to believe that when a lion, shark, alligator, or any animal at the top of the food chain eats one at the bottom, they do so with some evil intent.
-We find a definition of this in Aesop’s fable in which a mouse removes a thorn from a lion’s paw.
+Today I realized that the cartoons we watched conditioned us to believe that when a lion, shark, alligator, or any animal at the top of the food chain eats one at the bottom, they do so with some sort of evil intent.
+We can find a definition of this in Aesop’s fable in which a mouse removes a thorn from a lion’s paw.
 After the mouse removes the thorn, the lion states that it will not to eat the mouse as a display of gratitude.
 The mouse does something nice for the lion, and the lion, in turn, agrees to do something nice for the mouse.
-The inference is that lions eat mice because they are mean, or they do not like mice.
-If the lion betrays this agreement, and the lion follows its instinct and eats the mouse that must mean the lion is mean.
+The inference is that if the lion betrays this agreement, and the lion follows its instinct and eats the mouse, that means the lion is mean.

 In another fable, on the theme, a frog agrees to assist a scorpion across a pond.
 Before doing so, the frog says, “Wait a second, you’re going to sting me.”

 “If I stung you, we would both drown,” the scorpion responds.